 Recommendations were developed by the report team and discussed and further revised during the consultation process.
 The authors' aim is to set recommendations that are ambitious but also realistic, in order to achieve the milestones and targets.
-The recommendations are developed for policy makers, industry and civil society.
-This differentiation is given in different sub-chapters.
+The recommendations were developed for policy makers, industry and civil society; however, this document focuses only on CSOs.
 The recommendations are also divided between the three steps of the mobility roadmap: mining, cell production and recycling.
 This differentiation represents the authors' view and is illustrated with the following icons in the text:

+- Mining

-- Mining \\ - Cell production and OEMs (Original equipment manufacturer)
+- Cell production and OEMs (Original equipment manufacturer)

+- Recycling C

-&lt;sup>10 See also the Roadmap for the renewable energy sector.
+7 See also the Roadmap for the renewable energy sector.